 let’s wait until we see it in the context of the film [5/17 Update: I’ve seen the movie now.
 The scene with her in her underwear is incredibly brief but entirely pointless.
 Even one of the film’s screenwriters agrees].
 Is this gratuitous partial nudity incredibly out of character for Star Trek?
 Well, not really.

 The Original Series (1966-1969)

-Star Trek has always been about boldly going where no one, man or woman, has gone before, and seeking out new life and new civilizations.
+Star Trek has always been about boldly going where no one, man or woman, has gone before and seeking out new life and new civilizations.
 However, for the Original Series that mission statement might as well as have included the following addendum: to seek out new races of hot females with whom James T. Kirk can have sex or at least enjoy a solid make-out session.
-Below is just a sampling of his conquests:

 I don’t even have to go very far for an example.
 The show’s original, William Shatner-less pilot, “The Cage”, featured what amounted to a green-skinned Geisha girl dancing seductively for nearly two minutes: